AP-CSPrinciples/CSP-using_Python/source/Python/Python_Turtle.md

 # 🐢 Python Turtle Graphics — Comprehensive Guide

 The `turtle` module in Python is a **built-in library** that makes it easy to introduce programming to beginners.
 You control a **"turtle" that moves and draws** on the screen.
 It is perfect for learning loops, functions, geometry, and logic through visual feedback.
+Turtle methods are available using Python 2.6 and are fully supported in Python 3.x, including versions 3.10+, 3.11, and 3.12.

 **🔹 Getting Started**